 Early on in the school's history, students rallied around the need for a mascot.
 There are a few stories that float around the halls as to why the Greyhound was chosen.

 Ralph and Roxie

 Ralphie joined the Greyhound tradition in the 1950s.
-A student has anonymously filled the shoes, er costume, over the years.
+A student has anonymously filled the shoes, of the costume, over the years.

 ENMU adopted two former racing Greyhounds on Dec.
 1, 2009.
 Vic and Tory regularly attend events on campus and in the community.
 They are good-will ambassadors for ENMU and also for Greyhound adoption.

 ENMU has a standing tradition of wearing green on Fridays.
 Students, faculty and staff all show their Greyhound Pride throughout the week and especially on Friday.